ameyp/CscopeSublime/README.md

 7. Find a given file
 8. Find files #including a given file

+This plugin also allows the user to rebuild the Cscope database from inside Sublime Text.

 ## Installation
 1. Install Cscope (a Windows port can be found [here](http://code.google.com/p/cscope-win32))
 2. Customize the cscope executable path as explained in the Configuration section below, if needed.